pdrummond/pauldrummond.dev/src/posts/on-interviewing.md

 <!-- end -->

-I prefer a single-stage "informal chat" approach where possible, usually around an hour long.
-For me, it's the best way to get a good idea of a candidate's skillset, especially if they have a lot of experience.
+I prefer a single-stage informal chat where possible, usually lasting around an hour long.
+I find it's the best way to get a good idea of the candidate's skillset, especially if they have a lot of experience.
 I don't see very much value in technical code tests.
 In my opinion the only thing worse than a mandated technical code test is an on-the-spot, while-we-watch mandated technical code test.
-Even if the candidate works well under pressure, you're still testing their ability to perform under unrealistic and impractical conditions, so who cares if they are good at something completely irrelevant to the role?
+Even if the candidate works well under pressure, you're still testing their ability to perform under unrealistic and impractical conditions.
+Who cares if they excel at something completely irrelevant to the role?

 Sometimes, if torn and unable to decide one way or the other, maybe an offline